 Before ordering, just stand back for a minute and watch how the process works.
 Is there a separate station for customers to add milk and sweeteners?
 Or does the barista make a complete coffee for each guest?

-Not only does this vary between countries, it can vary with cafes across the street from each other.
+Not only does this vary between countries, but it can also vary with cafes across the street from each other.

-If you need to clarify the mix, here are the basic for milk and sweeteners.
+If you need to clarify the mix, here are the basics for milk and sweeteners.

 Milk in Coffee

 Here are the Spanish expressions with English equivalents.